The Bankrate promise

-With the Roth option (not offered by all employer plans), your money also grows tax deferred, but your contributions are made on an after-tax basis meaning you don’t owe taxes on the withdrawals in retirement.
+With a Roth 401(k) (not offered by all employer plans), your money also grows tax-deferred, but your contributions are made on an after-tax basis.
+That means your current taxable income is not reduced, but you don’t owe taxes on the withdrawals in retirement as long as you’ve had the account for at least five years.

 Matching contributions from an employer (if applicable) are deposited in a traditional 401(k) account and you’ll pay taxes on any distributions taken, even if you opt to contribute your own funds to a Roth 401(k).